 There are sex differences in the rates and presentation of most psychiatric disorders.
 High levels of stress make psychiatric disorders worse.
 The Neuroendocrinology and Behavior Laboratory (NBL) uses a variety of techniques from behavioral neuroscience, neuroendocrinology, and cellular and molecular biology to identify neurobiological mechanisms by which stressor exposure can bias males and females towards different disease-relevant pathology.

 - Sex differences in the effects of the stress neuropeptide, corticotropin releasing factor, on arousal and cognition

 - The effects of early life adversity on steroid hormones, cognition, and motivated behavior in males and females

-- Stress effects on attention and other cognitive processes
+- Sex differences in the mechanisms by which stress alters attention and other cognitive processes